cadenkishimoto/Personal-Projects/TypeRacing/README.md

 GLHandler is a file of G that handles a connection with L

 ## How to Run the Program
 I chose Gradle as my build environment for this project, which makes things simple and easy to run via tasks.
+Please start L first before attempting to run C or G, as they will throw a ConnectException otherwise.
+(C and G can be started at any time after.)

 For running L, CLI arguments of a clientPort and gameServerPort can be entered (clientPort is the port number listening for incoming C connection requests, gameServerPort is the port number listening for incoming G connection requests).